+The chairman should have the impartiality of a judge in regard to any subject under consideration.
+The vice chairman assumes the duties of the chairman in the absence of the latter and in case of permanent absence or of disability automatically becomes chairman.
 The Secretary-Treasurer: The secretary-treasurer has two sets of duties.
 Performing the duties of secretary she keeps the records of the meetings of the council and compiles reports given at the meetings summarizing them for the home demonstration agent annually or at any other time the agent may call for them.
-She answers communications of all kinds addressed to the council, sends the contributions to the scholarship fund to the District vice-president of the Texas Home Demonstration Association, sends the name and address of the chairman of the council when selected to the president and treasurer of the Texas Home Demonstration Association and Chairman of special standing committees of the Council to the corresponding state chairmen.
+She answers communications of all kinds addressed to the council, sends the contributions to the scholarship fund to the dictrict vice-president of the Texas Home Demonstration Association, sends the name and address of the chairman of the council when selected to the president and treasurer of the Texas Home Demonstration Association and the names of chairmen of special standing committees of the council to the corresponding state chairmen.